NiklasJonsson/gfx/notes.md

 TODO:

-1. Rework the Shadow class for point lights, we need 6 render targets, one for each image view.
+1. Add 6 instances of the Shadow struct for the pointlights.
+NOTE: These should share the texture (share the handle to the texture) but have different render targets.
+Each render target should should be a separate view of the cube map.
 2. The RenderTarget class only takes a texture not a image view so it needs to be extended.
+How does render targer related to frame buffer?
 3. Rework add_shadow_pass to handle cube maps as well.

 ## Future